You’ve done it: You’ve created a website for your shop! Now all you’ve got to do is sit back and wait for business to motor in, right?

 You want to appear in people’s “near me” searches.

 Since your shop is in a fixed location, you want to attract/make yourself known to potential customers in the surrounding area.
 By setting up your GMB and making sure your NAP is consistent across your site and social media, you’re signaling your exact location to Google, which in turn can project it out to your best customers.

-BrightLocal has an excellent breakdown of just how to make use of local SEO here, but the easiest way for you to control it is to make use of Google My Business.
+BrightLocal has an excellent breakdown of just how to make use of local SEO here, but the easiest way for you to control it is to make use of Google Business Profile.
 If you’ve got it set up correctly, your shop will appear when someone near you is searching for “heavy-duty repair near me.”